Speedy37/vscode-gitclassic/CONTRIBUTING.md

 #### Using VS Code

-1. Open the `vscode-gitlens` folder
+1. Open the `vscode-gitclassic` folder
 2. Ensure the required [dependencies](#dependencies) are installed
-3. Choose the `Watch & Launch GitLens` launch configuration from the launch dropdown in the Run and Debug viewlet and press `F5`.
+3. Choose the `Watch & Launch GitClassic` launch configuration from the launch dropdown in the Run and Debug viewlet and press `F5`.

-## Submitting a Pull Request

-Please follow all the instructions in the [PR template](.github/PULL_REQUEST_TEMPLATE.md).